badco-commodore/kipperterm128/readme.md

 I originally built this on a PC so the init.cmd file is a setup file to ensure the makes build properly.
 Set the values appropriately for your environment and execute the init.cmd before you try to run the make files.

-You will require the c1541 pgoram to create the d64, and will need cc65 to cross compile the source code.
+You will require the c1541 program to create the d64, and will need cc65 to cross compile the source code.

 There is a lot of code from the original Kipperterm still in place.
 There are some #*# files floating around as well, as I used Emacs to edit so I will try to clean them up.. but they are not needed.